-As of March 31, 2012, our principal sources of liquidity were cash, cash equivalents and short-term investments of \$58.7 million compared to \$52.0 million as of March 31, 2011.
+As of March 31, 2013, our principal sources of liquidity were cash, cash equivalents and short-term investments of \$67.3 million compared to \$58.7 million as of March 31, 2012.

-Net cash provided by operating activities was \$17.0 million for fiscal 2012 compared to \$13.3 million for fiscal 2011 and \$13.7 million for fiscal 2010.
-The primary sources of cash in fiscal 2012 were net income of \$6.8 million and decreases in accounts receivable of \$4.5 million and inventory of \$4.0 million, partially offset by an increase in prepaid expenses and other assets of \$2.6 million and a decrease in deferred revenue of \$2.6 million.
+Net cash provided by operating activities was \$14.7 million for fiscal 2013 compared to \$17.0 million for fiscal 2012 and \$13.3 million for fiscal 2011.
+The primary sources of cash in fiscal 2013 were net income of \$3.8 million, a reduction in inventory of \$2.1 million and a reduction in prepaid expenses of \$2.5 million, offset by a decrease in accounts payable of \$1.6 million.
+We have allowed inventory to decrease in response to the slowdown in our business in the past fiscal year.
+The decrease in accounts payable was primarily due to decreased legal expenses related to the pending patent infringement and antitrust litigation involving Cypress Semiconductor Corporation in fiscal 2013 compared to fiscal 2012.
+The primary sources of cash in fiscal 2012 were net income of \$4.5 million and a inventory of \$4.0 million, partially offset by an increase in prepaid expenses and other assets of \$2.6 million and a decrease in deferred revenue of \$2.6 million.
 The decrease in accounts receivable was due to the lower level of shipments in the fourth quarter of fiscal 2012 compared to the fourth quarter of fiscal 2011.
-The primary sources of cash in fiscal 2011 were net income of \$18.9 million, depreciation and amortization of \$2.8 million and lesser increases in accounts expenses and other liabilities and deferred revenue, partially offset by an increase in inventory of \$7.1 million and an increase in accounts receivable of \$5.8 million.
+The primary sources of cash in fiscal 2011 were net income of \$18.9 million, depreciation and amortization of \$2.8 million and lesser increases in accrued expenses and other liabilities and deferred revenue, partially offset by an increase in inventory of \$7.1 million and an increase in accounts receivable of \$1.6 million.
+Deferred revenue increases as a result of our distributors increasing the levels of inventory in their possession to better enable them to respond to their customers' requirements.
+The increase in accounts receivable was a result of a planned inventory build-up to enable us to better respond to current and forecasted customer requirements.